kennysmithed/oels2020/oels_practical_wk7.md

 ### A note on preloading images

-You might notice that when you run through the experiment the images in the buttons take a moment to load at the start of each trial. jsPsych is set up to *preload* as much stuff as it can - on `audio-button-response` trials it preloads the audio specified in the `stimulus` parameter, on `image-button-response` trials it preloads the image specified in the `stimulus`.
-But it doesn't automatically preload our button images, because they don't appear in a place it automatically knows to preload.
-It is actually possible to tell jsPsych to preload extra stimuli, which you can do in `jsPsych.init` like this (see [the jsPsych documentation](https://www.jspsych.org/core_library/jspsych-core/#jspsychinit) for other stuff you can do at initialisation).
+You might notice that when you run through the experiment the images in the buttons take a moment to load at the start of each trial. jsPsych is set up to *preload* as much stuff as it can - on `audio-button-response` trials it preloads the audio specified in the `stimulus` parameter, on `image-button-response` trials it preloads the image `stimulus`.
+But it doesn't automatically preload our button images, because they don't appear in a place it expects to have to preload.
+It is actually possible to tell jsPsych to preload extra stimuli, which you can do in `jsPsych.init` (see [the jsPsych documentation](https://www.jspsych.org/core_library/jspsych-core/#jspsychinit) for other stuff you can do at initialisation).
 The way to do this would be to build a list of images that you use in the buttons, then preload those, e.g. like this:

 ```js
 var all_button_images = ["picture_selection_images/fresh_dill.jpg",